Football Accumulator Betting Tips for Sunday: Back Our 14/1 Three-Fold With A Free Bet

 Football Accumulator Betting Tips for Sunday

-Brighton meanwhile have looked breathtaking in recent weeks, and seemed to have found their groove at the end of the season which will likely seem them secure a top half finish.
+Meanwhile, West Ham will be hopeful of snatching a Europa League spot having enjoyed an impressive season in the competition this campaign.
+The Hammers sit just two points off United who occupy the last spot, and three points could go a long way to creeping in the two European spots.

-A 3-0 win over Wolves before going one better by putting four past United has left teams fearing them, and the Seagulls are hot favourites for this one which is why we’re tipping them to win.
+However, these two sides are pretty evenly matched and we are predicting what should be an entertaining share of the spoils on Sunday.

-Aston Villa vs Crystal Palace – Draw @ 13/5 on Virgin Bet
+Liverpool vs Wolves – Liverpool Win to Nil @ 8/13 on Virgin Bet

-Another Premier League fixture for our accumulator sees Aston Villa pitted against Crystal Palace.
+Liverpool’s season concludes as they welcome a struggling Wolves side to Anfield on Sunday.

-They sit side-by-side in the table, with Palace just a point above Villa in 11th.
-While it is a tall order for both, they will be aiming to break into the top half before the end of the season.
+The title race will go down the final day, and Jurgen Klopp’s side will know that, although slim, there is always a chance of snatching it away from Manchester City.
+With just a point separating the two, it could be a tense afternoon at the top of the table.

 Bet £30 Get A £30 Free Bet